Flora Public Library

 Limited Essential Service may be enacted when local schools close due to a widespread health crisis or the Covid Metrics Map indicates the need.

-Under Limited Essential Service, social distancing and mask use is required.
+Under Limited Essential Service, social distancing and mask use is determined at the discretion of the director and library board.
 The library will use promotional and social media channels to communicate restrictions to the public, encouraging them to stay home and not visit the library, especially if they are ill or in a high-risk category, susceptible to illness.
 The library’s operating hours may be decreased, dependent upon staffing and public demand for services.
-The amount of time that patrons are allowed in the library may be limited at the discretion of the director.
+The amount of time that patrons are allowed in the library may be limited at the desecration of the director.

 Adults who enter with children must keep their children with them at all times during their library visit.
 No toys, games, puzzles, or other playthings will be available

 Digital-Only Service will be enacted when there is a public mandate to do so, a staff member tests positive, the Covid Metrics Map indicates the need, or there is a known contamination in the library facility.
-The library administration in partnership with the library board may enact Digital-Only Service even if the previous three requirements have not been met, in order to operate in the best interests of and to ensure the safety of the staff and public.
+The Covid metrics map must remain in red for a sustained two weeks before closure of the building.
+The library administration in partnership with the library board may enact Digital-Only Service even if the previous requirements have not been met, in order to operate in the best interests of and to ensure the safety of the staff and public.

 Under Digital-Only Services the entire library will be closed to the public.
 The public is encouraged to use the library’s digital services.
 Staff will receive pay during the closure, in accordance with the emergency closing policy.